Learning to cook(G)-rated techniques for loving the ListView |

 You can change the highlighting by playing with the CornerRoundness, FramePen and FillBrush properties on the HighlightTextRenderer.

-If you just want to highlight the text without actually filtering the rows, just don’t set the ModelFilter property.
+If you just want to highlight the text without actually filtering the rows, set the DefaultRenderer but don’t set the ModelFilter property.

 Remember: the list has to be owner drawn for the renderer to have any effect.